hassancs91/SimplerML/docs/chapter-one/thousands-of-conditions.md

 ---
-sidebar_position: 7
+sidebar_position: 8
-title: Thousands of Conditions
+title: Thousands of Conditions 🤯
 description: Why guessing the right combination of weights for thousands of conditions is like finding a needle in a haystack.
 ---

-# Thousands of conditions!
+# Thousands of conditions! 🤯

-Perfect, we’ve found a set of weights that work well with our few conditions.
-But what if our social media model had not just three factors, but hundreds or maybe thousands?
+Perfect.
+We’ve found a set of weights that work well with our few conditions.
+But what if our social media model had not just three factors but hundreds or maybe thousands?

 Trying to guess the right combination of weights in this situation is like finding a needle in a haystack – actually, it’s more like finding a specific grain of sand on a beach!

-## The Challenge with a Huge Number of Conditions
+## The Challenge with a huge number of conditions

 **Complexity Multiplies:** With just a few conditions, it’s like juggling a few balls.
 But with thousands, it’s like juggling an entire circus worth of objects while blindfolded.